×

 • Persian is spoken as a national language in: Afganistan, Azerbaijan, Iran, Iraq, Russia, Tajikistan, Uzbekistan.

 You will also get to know the continents where Tibetan and Persian speaking countries lie.
-Based on the number of people that speak these languages, the position of Tibetan language is not available and position of Persian language is 23.
+Based on the number of people that speak these languages, the position of Tibetan language is 29 and position of Persian language is 23.
 Find all the information about these languages on Tibetan and Persian.

 Tibetan and Persian Language History